IngSisFAI/AgrometeorologyDomainCases/README.md

 Repository of assets from two domain cases: *Domain case 1 - Villa Regina* and *Domain case 2 - Guerrico*

-Descroption of folders:
+Description of folders:
 * **Datasets**: Source datasets from both cases
-* **Python codes**: python codes for preparation and analisys activities.
+* **Notebook codes**: Jupiter notebook codes in python for preparation and analisys activities.